Skip to content

 How I Stay Smart:

-• Keep your bag in front of you on metros or in crowds
+• Use an antitheft crossbody bag and keep your bag in front of you on metros or in crowds

 • Avoid flashing jewelry or big wads of cash